chanakaudaya/oss-digital-platform/README.md

 ## Introduction

-Nearly every enterprise is going through some sort of digital transformation.
-Early adopters, late boomers, methodical players, every enterprise is trying to modernize their enterprise IT ecosystem to improve their efficiency and become a leader in their respective enterprise domain.
-If you are an enterprise architect who is responsible for building a digital platform, modernize an existing IT platform or lift and shift an existing deployment into cloud, there are 100s of different software and technology vendors who can support your effort.
+Digital business landscape is helping businesses to grow beyond geographical boundaries.
+Transforming your business into a digital business is no longer an optional thing, rather it has become a necessity.
+Early adopters, late boomers, methodical players, every enterprise is trying to modernize their enterprise IT ecosystem to improve the efficiency and become a leader in their respective enterprise domain.
+If you are an enterprise architect who is responsible for building a digital platform from scratch, modernize an existing IT platform or lift and shift an existing deployment into cloud, there are 100s of different software and technology vendors available to support your effort.
 The days of proprietary software is long gone and people are more and more migrating towards open source software(OSS).
 One of the major challenges of adopting OSS is the maintenance overhead.
 But that challenge is absorbed by the mega cloud vendors as well as other cloud services offered by the vendors who created these OSS IP.

 In this post, I’m going to discuss about building a modern digital platform with OSS.
 Most of the software components I’m using here are free to download and play around.
 If you really need to build a production grade system, it is recommended to get commercial support from the respective vendors.
 The other important aspect of this architecture is that it is vendor neutral.
 You can replace any vendor with OSS or proprietary software without impacting the overall architecture.
 The components are loosely coupled and can deploy and run independently.